 There are many good things about this technique as this gives us;

-- Average outcome of all identified risks.
+- The average outcome of all identified risks.

-- Contingency reserve.
+- Contingency Reserve.

-- Basis for make or buy decision.
+- The basis for make or buy decisions.

 Risk analysis of any project cannot be completed without putting some amount as a contingency reserve.
-As a project manager you always feel confident once you have a better risk analysis and some reserves in hand.
+As a project manager, you always feel confident once you have a better risk analysis and some reserves in hand.